leondgarse/keras_cv_attention_models/keras_cv_attention_models/visualizing/README.md

 ## Visualizing
 ***

-## Usage
+## Visualize filters
-- **visualize_filters** Displaying the visual patterns that convnet filters respond to.
+  - Displaying the visual patterns that convnet filters respond to.
 Will create input images that maximize the activation of specific filters in a target layer.
 Such images represent a visualization of the pattern that the filter responds to.
 Copied and modified from [keras.io/examples Visualizing what convnets learn](https://keras.io/examples/vision/visualizing_what_convnets_learn/).
+  - Note: models using `Conv2D` with `groups != 1` not supporting on CPU.
+Needs backward steps.
   ```py
   from keras_cv_attention_models import visualizing, resnest
   mm = resnest.ResNest50()